Hyperhidrosis: treating excessive sweating

 For affected individuals, the nerves that supply the sweat glands are often overactive due to stress or anxiety.
 This often occurs due to worrying about increased sweating, making the symptoms worse.

-Secondary focal hyperhidrosis is much less common and has a specific cause, while still involving certain parts of the body.
+Secondary focal excessive sweating hyperhidrosis is much less common and has a specific cause, while still involving certain parts of the body.
 Causes include:

 • neurological issues, such as diabetic neuropathy (which may cause gustatory sweating – where the thought of food or chewing causes sweating on the forehead, face, scalp and neck instead of salivation), peripheral neuropathy, stroke, or spinal cord lesions and tumours